How to Sanitize PDF

 using IronPdf;

-// Import PDF document
+// Import a PDF document from a file named "sample.pdf".

 PdfDocument pdf = PdfDocument.FromFile("sample.pdf");